 SASB standards allow businesses to analyze, optimize, and communicate financial-material sustainability details to their investors.
 They connect investors and businesses on the financial impacts of sustainability.

-This set of standards is designed to be equivalent to those that organizations such as the International Accounting Standards Board and the Financial Accounting Standards Board launched for financial metrics.
+This set of standards is designed to be equivalent to organizations such as the International Accounting Standards Board and the Financial Accounting Standards Board launched for financial metrics.
 Instead, the SASB ESG disclosure framework focuses on social corporate responsibility principles.

 Also, SASB standards are internationally applicable and industry-specific.
 Currently, there are 77 different standards existing for companies within economic sectors.